andyngh/noHiC/README.md

 *2_BUSCO*

-`busco_downloads`: this directory contain the downloaded BUSCO lineage database.
+`busco_downloads`: this directory contains the downloaded BUSCO lineage database.

 `busco.log`: the log file of this step.